 In the case of Fittonias, this excess food will encourage the plant to grow at a faster rate but at the cost of healthy growth.

-Instead, it will stretch out and become leggy and more sparse.
+Instead, it will stretch out and become a leggy nerve plant while becoming more sparse.

 Pay attention to how much and how often you feed your fittonia.